astro-designs/piz-moto/README.md

 examples/wiibot.py - Simple 2-wheeled robot controller using a Bluetooth WiiMote controller
                      Includes routines to follow lines using an infra-red reflective sensor and avoid objects using a HC-SR04 range sensor

+examples/candle.py - Using a PiZ-Moto motor driver to drive a lamp to simulate a flickering candle

+examples/Scratch/EduKitRobot.sb - Scratch based example,
+                     Ideal for getting to grips with motor control using Scratch on the Raspberry Pi VNC into your Raspberry Pi & PiZ-Moto and run Scratch over VNC to control your robot instead of using a PS3 or Wii controller

 Tutorials
 *********